marcelarie/sass-instagram-clone/README.md

   +transform(rotate(30deg))
 ```

-## 9. What is SCSS?
-What is SASS?
+## 9. What is Scss?
+What is Sass?
 And the difference between .scss and .sass syntax?
 Sass supports two different syntaxes.
 Each one can load the other, so it's up
 to you and your team which one to choose.

-The SCSS syntax uses the file extension .scss.
+The Scss syntax uses the file extension .scss.
 With a few small exceptions, it’s
-a superset of CSS, which means essentially all valid CSS is valid SCSS as well.
+a superset of CSS, which means essentially all valid CSS is valid Scss as well.
 Because of its similarity to CSS, it’s the easiest syntax to get used to and the
 most popular.

-SCSS:
+Scss:

 ```scss
 @mixin border-base($color) {